superhu4/learn/pages/01.technology/chapter.md

 child_type: docs
 ---

-### Chapter 1

-# Technology
+### Technology

-Overview of our livestream and audio set-up.
+Overview of our livestream, audio, and slides set-up.